A massive mountain range with dramatic drops down to a sandy beach under dark clouds, yet in golden light from a low sun in the distance

 The Bodø-Moskenes ferry departs from the center of Bodø and arrives in Moskenes, a ferry dock situated only 20 minutes north of the southernmost point in Lofoten; Å in Lofoten.

-This is close to Reine, a popular destination for travelers and the starting point for the epic hike up the 2000 Sherpa stairs to Reinebringen mountain summit.
+The ferry ride typically takes 3-4 hours.
+The arrival dock is close to Reine, a popular destination for travelers and the starting point for the epic hike up the 2000 Sherpa stairs to Reinebringen mountain summit.

 Be aware that the ferry is vulnerable to the weather and is the first transport option to be delayed and canceled when the weather becomes “a lot” – which is not uncommon in northern Norway.